charlieroberts/Control/README.md

 Control
 ========

+**IMPORTANT**: If you are planning on developing / submitting patches, please use the Development branch which has been completely refactored and is moving towards a 2.0 release.

 Control is an app for mobile devices that lets users define their own interfaces for controlling music, art and virtual reality software.
 It is based on web-standards and communicates with other devices using OSC or wireless MIDI.